bluebanquise/bluebanquise/roles/core/diskless/readme.rst

 * Generate a new livenet image : This will guide you in order to create a new livenet image to boot.
 * Mount an existing livenet image : Mount a livenet image in order to make actions inside (install packages, ...).
 Livenet images are mounted inside /var/tmp/diskless/workdir/<image name>/mnt.
-* Unount an existing livenet image : Unmount a mounted livenet image.
+* Unmount an existing livenet image : Unmount a mounted livenet image.
 * Resize livenet image : Resize a livenet image operating system in order to adjust space taken into the ram.

 When generating a new livenet image with the first option, you will have to give few parameters: